Chapter 3 - Educational Policies

 Part 1.
 Purpose

-To identify the rights and responsibilities of students and colleges and universities related to transfer and to facilitate the transfer of students between MnSCU colleges and universities to minimize the loss of credit and time to completion.
+To identify the rights and responsibilities of students, colleges, and universities related to transfer and to facilitate the transfer of students between Minnesota State colleges and universities to minimize the loss of credit and time to completion.

 Part 2.
 Definitions

 A faculty or staff member who explains academic programs, course requirements, or other academic information to students.

 A document approved by the college or university curriculum committee that communicates information about a college or university course.

 A report produced that reflects a student’s progress toward completion of an academic program and/or Minnesota Transfer Curriculum including MnTC courses, goal areas, and/or the entire MnTC.